ryardley/pdsl/packages/pdsl/README.md

 #### Why did you write this?

-I had a need for it when filtering on events in an app working with my event bus framework [ts-bus](https://github.com/ryardley/ts-bus).
-I also wanted to learn to create a compiler from scratch.
+@ryardley had a need for it when filtering on events in an app working with [ts-bus](https://github.com/ryardley/ts-bus).
+He also wanted to learn how to create a compiler from scratch.

 #### How does this work?

 It is comprised of a [grammar](grammar.js), a [lexer](lexer.js) a [parser](parser.js) and a [code generator](generator.js).
-I used a version of the [shunting yard algorhythm](https://en.wikipedia.org/wiki/Shunting-yard_algorithm) to create the basic parser storing the output in [RPN](https://en.wikipedia.org/wiki/Reverse_Polish_notation) but using objects in an array instead of a tree.
-I then added parsing for Varadic Functions.
+It uses a version of the [shunting yard algorhythm](https://en.wikipedia.org/wiki/Shunting-yard_algorithm) to create the basic parser storing the output in [RPN](https://en.wikipedia.org/wiki/Reverse_Polish_notation) but using objects in an array instead of a tree.
+Then parsing was added for Varadic Functions.
 A lot of it was by trial and error.

-I am certain there are better ways to do it.
-If you know how to do it better, faster, stronger or smaller, retaining semantic flexability and with no dependencies - I want to learn - please file an issue!
+There are better ways to do it.
+If you know how to do it better, faster, stronger or smaller, retaining semantic flexability and with no dependencies - we want to learn - [let us know about it here](https://github.com/ryardley/pdsl/issues/new)